abisop/nuttx-docs/en/components/tools/index.md

 1. Make tools/cmpconfig if it is not already built.
-2. Copy the defconfig file to the top-level NuttX directory as .config (being careful to save any previous .config file that you might want to keep\!).
+2. Copy the defconfig file to the top-level NuttX directory as .config (being careful to save any previous .config file that you might want to keep!).
-3. Execute 'make oldconfig' to update the configuration. 'make oldconfig' will prompt you for each change in the configuration that requires that you make some decision.
-With the --silent option, the script will use 'make oldefconfig' instead and you won't have to answer any questions; the refresh will simply accept the default value for any new configuration settings.
+3. Execute \'make oldconfig\' to update the configuration. \'make oldconfig\' will prompt you for each change in the configuration that requires that you make some decision.
+With the \--silent option, the script will use \'make oldefconfig\' instead and you won\'t have to answer any questions; the refresh will simply accept the default value for any new configuration settings.
 4. Then it runs tools/cmpconfig to show the real differences between the configuration files.
-Configuration files are complex and things can move around so a simple 'diff' between two configuration files is often not useful.
+Configuration files are complex and things can move around so a simple \'diff\' between two configuration files is often not useful.
 But tools/cmpconfig will show only the meaningful differences between the two configuration files.
 5. It will edit the .config file to comment out the setting of the